 3. Making Inferences

 These questions require you to draw a conclusion about the correct answer based on the information given in the passage.
-In other words, answers to inference questions are not directly stated—they test your ability to “put two and two together.”
-The College Board® notes that this section requires students to perform several steps to draw the right conclusion.
+In other words, answers to inference questions are not directly stated—they test your ability to “put 2 and 2 together.”
+The College Board notes that this section requires students to perform several steps to draw the right conclusion.

 Example: The description in the first paragraph (lines 1-12) indicates that…